 Depending on the specialism of the doctor the prices may vary a lot.
-I spoke to a doctor that asked 600 pesos, but he was fully booked.
+I spoke to a doctor that asked for 600 peso, but he was fully booked.
 I found one that charged 1200 pesos for the preoperation check-up and I finally made an appointment with a doctor that charges 80 US$ to foreigners, but residents and local people pay 1000 pesos.

 This does not include lab work, which is done outside the doctor’s office.
-If you need lab work done, you can go to any laboratory in the city and do it upfront, bring the results with you when you see the specialist.
+If you need lab work done, you can go to any laboratory in the city and do it upfront, bringing the results with you when you see the specialist.

 The “Valoracíon Preoperatoria”